-Now’s the time to check your bathroom, go through your kitchen and rummage through the shed.
+Now’s the time to check your cupboards, go through your kitchen and rummage through the shed.
 Check out what we’ll accept.
 We’ll take care of the rest.

 This Chemical CleanOut event is a drive-through, contactless service so you must stay in your vehicle.
 Our team will show you where to drive and unpack items for you.

 With that in mind, here’s how to get ready:

 - Transport the items in tubs, sealed and in the boot, so you don’t breathe anything in and so our team can quickly and safely unpack items for you.

 - Don’t mix anything and leave the sorting to the pros.